npb596/Mitonuclear-Analysis-Project/README.md

 ```

 The gene_matcher.py script uses the python random module to pick a random matching gene if multiple match all the criteria of the query gene.
 This necessarily adds randomness to the study.

+# Population Genetic Analysis

+Then methodology used to obtained topology weights, fdM values and Dxy values are described in the following repository: https://github.com/StevisonLab/Arctoides-Hybridization and largely implements scripts found in https://github.com/simonhmartin/genomics_general and https://github.com/simonhmartin/twisst